Next Start

 Age

 When it comes to a buildup of corrosion, sometimes the cause is something as simple as age.
-Most car batteries are designed to have a five-year life span, so seeing corrosion around this time is not uncommon.
+Most car batteries are designed to have a five-year life span, so seeing corroded battery terminals around this time is not uncommon.

 Cleaning battery corrosion is a relatively simple process, though it might take some scrubbing depending on how much has built up.
 It’s important to disconnect the battery cables first to ensure you aren’t at risk for electric shock.